yanghengtang/tp/docs/DeveloperGuide.md

 ![FindDoctorSequence](images/FindDoctorSequence.png)

-The sequence diagram for the find patient operation would be similar
+The sequence diagram for the find patient operation would be similar.

-The following activity diagram summarizes what happens when a user wants to find a new doctor/patient:
+The following activity diagram summarizes what happens when a user wants to find doctors/patients:

 ![FindCommandActivity](images/FindCommandActivityDiagram.png)